erenon/erenon.github.com/content/posts/2023-02-10-summary-of-readings.md

    The mainline is illustrated with memorable stories (mainly experiments and surprising incidents), generous praise of fellow behavioral economists, and an endless stream of jabs pointed at classical economists.
-   A shorter summary of the presented findings would have been appreciated.
+   A shorter summary focusing on the presented findings would have been appreciated to save pages: it is too shallow for a biography, and too verbose otherwise, while still thought provoking.
    Read [Thinking, Fast and Slow](https://www.goodreads.com/book/show/11468377-thinking-fast-and-slow) first.

 ## Honorable Mentions